MansMeg/BSDA/README.md

 Students are not allowed to show your assignments (text or code) to anyone.
 Only discuss the assignments with other students.
 The student that show their assignment to anyone else could also be considered to cheat.
 Similarly, on zoom labs, only screen share when you are in a separate zoom room with teaching assistants.

-### Bayesian Model Averaging
-A guest lecture will be given on by Ph.D. student [Valentin Zulj](https://katalog.uu.se/empinfo/?id=N19-813).

 ## Course Mini-Project
 The last two weeks will focus on a course project where 2-3 students choose their data and will conduct a Bayesian data analysis of the given data.